 Regardless of where you want to go, you can make it the holiday you want it to be – without burning a hole in your pocket – by paying attention to the following simple tips:

 Plan in advance –

 Keep a little money aside every month and not tap into your savings to pay for the vacation at once.
 Start building your perfect vacation fund about 4-6 months in advance.
 Availability of these funds makes your life easier by softening the financial blow.
-Planning in advance also means you are more likely to find bargains on hotels and travel and at the same times it’s much easier to get the vacation time sanctioned by your boss.
+Planning in advance also means you are more likely to find bargains on Phnom Penh hotels and travel and at the same time it’s much easier to get the vacation time sanctioned by your boss.
 You can even get great deals on luxury vacation villas like Barbados Villas if you plan well in advance.

 Set up a budget

 Calculate how much money you need to cover all of your basic expenses like food, accommodation, and transportation, and then allocate some extra cash for souvenirs and unexpected expenses.
 It’s worthwhile to do some research about the cost of vacationing at a place.

 Sticking to your budget is much more important than creating one.
 Once you get to your destination, you have to stay focused as you come across numerous temptations to splurge.

 Let’s face it, credit cards are the biggest culprits when it comes to overspending but at the same time, they are great saviors in times of need.
 They can be your best friends and the worst foes.

 Don’t take your cards with the intention of using them.
 If possible avoid keeping it in your wallet, keep it secure in the hotel room or safe.
 It serves two purposes: First, you won’t be tempted to buy more gifts and souvenirs to take home with you; and second, it ensures that you’ll have backup funds in the event of a real emergency – such as if your wallet gets stolen.